Mekari Qontak

 Lead Conversion Rate

-The percentage of successfully converted leads into customers.
+The percentage of leads that become customers.

 Lead Deduplication